andrevidela/Research-report/final push.md

 Those two patches should be interesting enough to make the bulk of the thesis.
 I might sprinkle in some of my experiments with multiplicities and semirings.
 As well as future work with reference counting and control flow analysis

-# Questions for Edwin

-- How do I implement mutation for the Bench.idr file??
-- why do I get a memory error with mutation on LState.idr?
-- What am I supposed to do with the litterature review?

 ## Todo

 - [ ] Add %mutate again